lazybids/lazybids/README.md

 Example:
 [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/roelant001/lazybids/blob/master/examples/bids_starter_kit_load.ipynb)

-Please note that subjects, experiments and scans act as dictionaries with resp. the participant_id, session_id and scan name as key.
+Please note that subjects, sessions and scans act as dictionaries with resp. the participant_id, session_id and scan name as key.

 ## Notable features:
-- Access all metadata of a Dataset, Subject, Experiment or Scan using the all_metadata property.
+- Access all metadata of a Dataset, Subject, Session or Scan using the all_metadata property.
 This combines variables from filenames, .json (sidecars) and nifti/dicom metadata.
 - Access contents of scan/measurment level .tsv files using pandas from the Scan.table parameter
 - All imaging formats supported by SimpleITK, including .nii, .nii.gz and DICOM-folders should work (*DICOM support not tested).
 As well as .tsv and .json sidecar/metadata formats.
 MEG/Eeg support is limited at this time.
-- You can control if scan's pixel/voxel data is cached in memory using the 'load_scans_in_memory' parameter on creation or using load_scans() function of a Dataset,Subject,or Experiments, or the Scan.load() and Scan.unload() functions.
+- You can control if scan's pixel/voxel data is cached in memory using the 'load_scans_in_memory' parameter on creation or using load_scans() function of a Dataset,Subject,or Sessions, or the Scan.load() and Scan.unload() functions.
 - Scan meta-data is always loaded
 - Access scan pixel/voxel data using SimpleITK images from the Scan.data property, or as numpy array using Scan.numpy